Norberto Bobbio: Public intellectual

-According to Richard Bellamy, Bobbio was a public intellectual and throughout his life worked on several causes, including the defense of social democracy and supporting nuclear disarmament.
+According to Richard Bellamy, Bobbio was a public intellectual and throughout his life worked on several causes, including the defence of social democracy and supporting nuclear disarmament.

 Major works

-Bobbio’s first book was The Phenomenological Turn in Social and Legal Philosophy (1934).
+Bobbio's first book was The Phenomenological Turn in Social and Legal Philosophy (1934).
 It was followed by The Use of Analogy in Legal Logic (1938) and The Philosophy of Decadence (1944).

 Next, Bobbio sought to elaborate a general theory of law, a project that was influenced by Hans Kelsen's work.
 This research led to the publication of A Theory of Judicial Norms (1958) and A Theory of the Legal Order (1960).

 Coinciding with his new position as chair in Politics at Turin in 1972, Bobbio turned his attention from a pure theory of law to more political issues.
 He wrote on Hobbes, Mosca, and Pareto.

 Publications from this period that address the rule of law, rights, and democracy include: Which Socialism?
 (1976); The Future of Democracy: A Defense of the Rules of the Game (1984); State, Government and Society (1985); The Age of Rights (1990).

-Liberalism and Democracy (1990) explores the relationship between liberalism and democracy, highlighting tensions and complementarities.
+Liberalism and Democracy (1985) explores the relationship between liberalism and democracy, highlighting tensions and complementarities.
 Other works include The Problem of War and the Roads to Peace (1979); The Absent Third (1989); and A Just War?
 (1991).